-The goal of the Behavioral Intervention Team (BIT) is to serve as a resource team to students that are in need of support beyond academics.
+The goal of the Behavioral Intervention/Care Team (BIT) is to serve as a resource team to students that are in need of support beyond academics.
 The BIT is able to link students with resources in the community to provide needed assistance.
 Common areas of support include shelter/housing, counseling, and psychiatric assistance, among others.
 The BIT also provides a proactive and holistic approach to addressing concerning behaviors in students.
 In these situations, the idea is to intervene and provide support before these students develop more serious problems such as attempts to commit suicide or violent actions against others.

 All students reported to BIT are integrated in our reporting system (Maxient).
 This system allows BIT members to view a student’s entire record with the college to include any prior reports that have been made.
 This information allows BIT members to have a more comprehensive picture when working with each referred student.
 When a report is filed, BIT members will investigate the situation, assess the level of risk, and provide the necessary level of intervention.
 The BIT team works closely with the Dean of Students to ensure appropriate student outreach and follow up.